clineamb/gulp-s3-upload/Readme.md

         }));
     });
 ```

-Passing the `s3.putObject` param option `Metadata` is effectively the same thing
-as passing an `object` to `metadataMap`.  `Metadata` is defined and `metadataMap` is not
-it will use the object passed to `Metadata` as metadata for all the files that
-will be uploaded.
-If both `Metadata` and `metadataMap` are defined, `Metadata` will take
-precedence and be added to each file being uploaded.
+Passing the `s3.putObject` param option `Metadata` is effectively the same thingas passing an `object` to `metadataMap`.  `Metadata` is defined and `metadataMap` is not it will use the object passed to `Metadata` as metadata for all the files that will be uploaded.
+If both `Metadata` and `metadataMap` are defined, `Metadata` will take precedence and be added to each file being uploaded.

 Example (passing a `function`):